mike-mcrae/mike-mcrae.github.io/_pages/about.md

 ---
 permalink: /
 title: "Mike McRae - Economist"
-description: "Mike McRae is a Ph.D. candidate in Economics at Trinity College Dublin, on the 2026 job market.
+description: "Mike McRae (Michael McRae) is a Ph.D. candidate in Economics at Trinity College Dublin, on the 2026 job market.
 His work focuses on applied microeconomics, media, political economy, and AI."
 author_profile: true
 redirect_from:
   - /about/